 - the recoverability of accounts receivable that are included in the consolidated statements of financial position; - the recoverability of property, plant and equipment in the consolidated statements of financial position.
 The Omagh underground mine and the open pit mine are considered as one Cash generating unit ("CGU") and were tested for impairment at year end.
-The calculations of the recoverable amount of CGU require the use of methods such as the discounted cash flow method, which uses assumptions to estimate future cash flows.
+The calculations of the recoverable amount of CGU determined using the value-in-use method require the use of methods such as the discounted cash flow method, which uses assumptions to estimate future cash flows.
 Significant assumptions applied in the discounted cash flow calculation include: discount rate, foreign exchange rate, gold sale price, grade of ore mined, mill throughput and mill recovery rate.
 No impairment was noted. - the estimated life of the Omagh underground mine ore body based on the estimated recoverable ounces or pounds mined from proven and probable reserves of the mine development costs which impacts the consolidated statements of financial position and the related depreciation included in the consolidated statements of loss; - the estimated useful lives and residual value of property, plant and equipment which are included in the consolidated statements of financial position and the related depreciation included in the consolidated statements of loss; - stock-based compensation management is required to make a number of estimates when determining the compensation expense resulting from share-based transactions, including volatility, which is an estimate based on historical price of the Company's share, the forfeiture rate and expected life of the instruments; - warrants management is required to make a number of estimates when determining the fair value of the warrants, including volatility, the forfeiture rate and expected life of the instruments; - convertible debenture is separated into its liability and equity components using the effective interest rate method.
 The fair value of the liability component at the time of issue is calculated as the discounted cash flows for the convertible debenture assuming a 18% effective interest rate which was the estimated rate for a debenture without a conversion feature.
 The fair value of the equity component was determined at the time of issue as the difference between the face value of the convertible debenture and the fair value of the liability component.
 Changes in the input assumptions can materially affect the fair value estimates and the Company's classification between debt and equity components.
-The transaction costs incurred to obtain the credit facility are pro-rated between equity and debt liability; - decommissioning liabilities has been created based on the estimated settlement amounts.
-Assumptions, based on the current economic environment, have been made which management believes are a reasonable basis upon which to estimate the future liability.
-These estimates take into account any material changes to the assumptions that occur when reviewed regularly by management.
-Estimates are reviewed quarterly and are based on current regulatory requirements and constructive obligations.
-Significant changes in estimates of contamination, restoration standards and techniques will result in changes to liability on a quarterly basis.
-Actual decommissioning costs will ultimately depend on actual future settlement amount for the decommissioning costs which will reflect the market condition at the time the decommissioning costs are actually incurred.
-The final cost of the currently recognized decommissioning provisions may be higher or lower than currently provided for.
+The transaction costs incurred to obtain the credit facility are pro-rated between equity and debt liability;